m1yon/ila/README.md

 # **ILA**

-ILA (Initialize Lambda Application) is a CLI tool used to initialize a fresh NodeJS Lambda Application with best practices.
+ILA (Initialize Lambda Application) is a CLI tool used to initialize a fresh NodeJS Lambda Application with (my perceived) best practices.
+This tool is fairly opinionated, as it's meant to match the use case my team and I need and that's it.

 # How to Use